kevintruong/til/File-System,-Part-1:-Introduction.md

 Thus, this path can be simplified to a/c

 ## Why make disk blocks the same size as memory pages?
+To support virtual memory, so we can page stuff in and out of memory.

 ## What information do we want to store for each file?
 * Filename